 - Search for earlier trademarks: Before you get a trademark in Australia, it is important that you perform a detailed search to make sure there are no similar trademarks that are already registered.
 It is wise to search as widely as possible.
 Searching is a tedious process as it requires skill and persistence as just searching only for an identical mark will not provide meaningful results.
 Here are some useful tools that can help in the search process: Australian trade mark search and trade marks image viewer

-- Apply to get a trademark: Now it time to make your application.
-At this point you should be ready with all the required information including the classes of goods and services for which you intend to cover with your trademark.
+- Apply to get a trademark: Now it is time to make your application.
+At this point, you should be ready with all the required information including the classes of goods and services for which you intend to cover with your trademark.
 Once a trademark is submitted, only minimal changes can be made.

 We have a dedicated FAQ section where we answer your questions on getting a trademark.
 We are always able to answer any email inquiries you send if you need any further help.